In vitro Transcription

 In vitro transcription provides a convenient and cost-effective method for producing long RNAs.
 Typically, T7 RNA polymerase is used to transcribe a linearized DNA template into RNA.
+These templates are commonly linearized plasmid or PCR-amplified DNA.
 Hundreds or even thousands of copies of each template molecule can be made, as well as RNA molecules in excess of 15,000 nucleotides.

 Synthesis of RNA from In vitro transcription can also manufacture capped and polyadenylated messenger RNAs (mRNAs), with co-transcriptional capping achieved by our proprietary CleanCap® technology, or post-synthetically using Vaccinia virus capping enzymes.
 Additionally, the poly A tail can be incorporated into the template or can be added with poly A polymerase.